All University members must set up multi-factor authentication (MFA) on their University account.

 If you have more than one device (for example a smartphone and a tablet or laptop), we recommend you also install the Microsoft Authenticator app on your second device.
 Log into the Microsoft Security Information page on your main device, click "Add sign-in method" and follow the steps on-screen to set up the second device.

-If you do not have a second device, we recommend that you still add a second authentication method.
-Log into the Microsoft Security Information page, click "Add sign-in method" and follow the steps on-screen.
+If you do not have a second device, we still recommend you add a second authentication method.
+Log into the Microsoft Security Information page, click "Add sign-in method," and follow the steps on-screen.

 If you have a new phone, please follow the instructions to set up MFA on the new device.

-We have advice about using multi-factor authentication, including how to sign in with MFA, and how to set MFA up on a new phone.
+We have advice about using MFA, including how to sign in with MFA, and how to set MFA up on a new phone.

 If you need more support, please contact IT Services by phoning 0117 428 2100 (available 24 hours), or raising a ticket using the IT self-service site (requires log-in).
 More technical queries, such as a reset to MFA if you have lost your phone or authentication device, can be resolved from 8 am until 5 pm, Monday to Friday (apart from on University closure days).
 Outside of these hours, please raise a ticket using the IT self-service site.